backstage/backstage/docs/getting-started/configuration.md

 sudo -u postgres psql
 ```

-You should see a message, like:
+You should see a very welcoming message, like:

 ```shell
 psql (12.9 (Ubuntu 12.9-0ubuntu0.20.04.1))